 Alternatively, you can shape the “get behind” behavior by clicking and treating small movements toward your final goal.
 (For more information about shaping, see “Fun Dog Training Techniques Using Shaping!,” March 2006.)

 You can start applying this strategy in real-life situations early on in the training, even if before your dog fully grasps the concept, simply by luring him into his safe position as the scary thing passes.

 “Treat and Retreat”

 “Treat and retreat” is a procedure to help timid dogs get brave.
-Its development is attributed to two well-known trainers: Dr. Ian Dunbar, veterinary behaviorist and founder of the Association of Pet Dog Trainers, of Berkeley, California; and Suzanne Clothier, who trains in St. Johnsville, New York.
+Its development is attributed to two well-known trainers: Dr. Ian Dunbar, veterinary behaviorist and founder of the Association of Professional Dog Trainers, of Berkeley, California; and Suzanne Clothier, who trains in St. Johnsville, New York.
 While Dr. Dunbar claims credit for introducing the concept, Clothier is generally credited with popularizing the procedure under the “Treat and Retreat” appellation.

 To use treat and retreat, start with your dog a safe distance from a person who worries him.
 Have that person toss a piece of low-value kibble over your dog’s head.
 Your dog will turn and walk away to get the kibble, then turn back to look at the scary person.
 When he turns back, have the person toss a high-value treat in front of the dog, in the approximate place the dog was originally.
 (You may want to use some kind of marker to help your tossing-person’s aim.)